elalish/manifold/README.md

 Contributions are welcome!
 A lower barrier contribution is to simply make a PR that adds a test, especially if it repros an issue you've found.
 Simply name it prepended with DISABLED_, so that it passes the CI.
 That will be a very strong signal to me to fix your issue.
 However, if you know how to fix it yourself, then including the fix in your PR would be much appreciated!

+### Formatting

+There is a formatting script `format.sh` that automatically formats everything.
+It requires clang-format 14 and black formatter for python.

 ### Profiling

 There is now basic support for the [Tracy profiler](https://github.com/wolfpld/tracy) for our tests.